 Assistance from Chief Officer or Local Authority

 Use of staff of Chief Officer

-In the interests of value for money and the most effective use of resources, the Chief Constable and the PCC have agreed that the Office of the Police and Crime Commissioner (OPCC) will have access, to the services of appropriate police officers and civilian staff of the force to enable the PCC to fulfil his statutory duties.
+In the interests of value for money and the most effective use of resources, the Chief Constable and the PCVC have agreed that the Office of the OPCVC will have access, to the services of appropriate police officers and civilian staff of the force to enable the PCVC to fulfil his statutory duties.
 This takes the form of a Support Services Protocol covering the following areas of business:

 - Financial Services